navtech-io/Simpleflow/docs/examples.md

 /* Save */
 set userId, err = $CustomerService.RegisterUser(user: arg) /* User defined function*/

+rule when err then
+    error "Registration Failed"
+    output err

 /* Upon successful registration, send an email to user
  - Error handing feature available from 1.0.4...*/ rule when not err then